derpferd/semeval-2018-task2/RESULTS-2.md

 ```
 “I voted! @ Upper Tampa Bay Regional Public Library”
 “We Voted. #thebraunfamily #thisonesforyougrandpa…”
-“We are out here trying to get out vote on! #keepamericagreat #election2016 #motivation…”
+“VOTED #NoMoneyTeam @ Tottenville, Staten Island”
 “I voted!
 God bless America ! @ Quail Hollow Golf & Country Club”
 “Doing my part today #ivoted #electionday # @ Richmond's First Baptist Church”
 ```

 In our training data, all the above tweets (documents) were classified as having the American flag emoji.
 All these tweets (and many other tweets in this class) contain the word “voted” and, thus, “voted” shares a close relation with this class.
 While the word “voted” may appear in other classes, it likely doesn’t appear in those classes as frequently as it appears in this class.
 “Voted” in a tweet, therefore, is a strong suggestion that the tweet may belong to this class.
 By looking at all the words in each tweet, and which class each word strongly suggests, a sense of what class the tweet belongs to can be derived.

 The job of the classifier then is to look at the training data and derive these associations between the words and classes and then use that knowledge to predict the class for new sentences.
-Of the classifiers we tried using the bag of words model, the classifier that performed best was the Linear Support Vector Machine classifier.
+Of the classifiers we tried using the bag of words model, the classifier that performed best was the Linear Support Vector Machine (LSVM) classifier.
+LSVMs are by default binary classifiers.
+Each document to be classified is represented as a vector based on the features of the document.
+In our case, the features was the words making up the document (Bag of words).
+The document turned feature vector is then represented in some n-dimensional vector space where n is the dimensions of the feature vectors.
+Having represented these vectors, the Support Vector machine learns a hyperplane that separates the vectors based on the class.
+Ideally, you want all the vectors belonging to the first class to be, say, above the hyperplane and all the vectors belonging to the second class to be below the hyperplane.
+Each new document to be classified is represented in the vector space and the class it belongs to depends on whether it is below or above the plane.
+This is a simplification of how LSVMs work but sufficient to show that it can be used with a Bag of Words feature to classify documents into one of two classes.
+The LSVM binary classifier can be employed in different ways to perform a multi-classification and, in our case, we used LSVM for multi-classification.

 Below is a confusion matrix for the English results (first fold):